samuelselasi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10. Write a script that sets the mode of the file hello the same as olleh’s mode
 	* The file hello will be in the working directory
 	* The file olleh will be in the working directory

+11. Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.